 It’s important to set a company standard for your employees.
 After all, when one of your fleet drivers messes up, it doesn’t reflect badly on them.
 It reflects badly on the whole company.
 This is especially true if you drive vehicles with your logo pasted on the side.
 You can set a standard by talking to new drivers and letting them know your expectations.

 If you feel comfortable, then teach them why they must go by the standards the company holds.
 For example, you might want to be known as a fleet company that never drives over the speed limit.
 It might be helpful to remind your employees that speeding contributed to almost 10,000 traffic deaths each year.
+Another example is drunk driving or driving under the influence (DUI).
+Depending on state and local laws, regular testing for drivers (breathalyzer or drug tests) is an option to make sure all drivers are healthy and ready for work.
 Hopefully, this will help reinforce how seriously they should take this job.

 3. Make Sure Your Vehicles Are in Good Condition